wolfjazz/fixed-point-math/docs/q.md

 - `static_q_cast< QTo, ovfBxOvrd >( qFrom )`: This function applies the overflow handling as specified by the target type or uses the overridden overflow behavior if provided.
 It ensures that the conversion adheres to the designated overflow protocols, **performing runtime checks only when necessary** from a static point of view.

-- `safe_q_cast< QTo, ovfBxOvrd >( qFrom )`: This function performs a runtime overflow check regardless of whether it is strictly necessary.
+- `safe_q_cast< QTo, ovfBxOvrd >( qFrom )`: This function **performs a runtime overflow check regardless of whether it is strictly necessary**.
 It requires that the overflow behavior is set to a runtime check `Ovf::clamp` or `Ovf::assert`, and does not permit `Ovf::unchecked` and the compile-time check `Ovf::error`.
 This method is designed for scenarios where ensuring data integrity is critical, and overflow must be actively managed.

-- `force_q_cast< QTo >( qFrom )`: This casting function performs no checks and simply takes the scaled value from the source type, constructing the specified `ToQ` type around it.
-This is essentially a forced value reinterpretation and should be used with caution, as it bypasses all overflow and range checks.
+- `force_q_cast< QTo >( qFrom )`: This casting function **performs no checks and simply reinterprets the scaled source value**, constructing the specified `ToQ` type around it, potentially truncating bit information.
+This is essentially a forced value reinterpretation and should be used with caution, as it bypasses all overflow and range checks as well as rescaling.
+This method is suitable for scenarios where the developer is certain of the data integrity and the applicability of the conversion.

 These casting functions provide robust tools for managing different fixed-point types, ensuring that conversions are both safe and efficient, depending on the operational requirements and data integrity needs.